in-jworld/ar_project/README.md

 # AR Project

 ## Issues
+- How to debug easily using DroidCam - which means DroidCam doesn't work for Ground Plane Recognition
 - How to match player moving direction depending on AR Camera direction with virtual joystick
 - How to deploy enemy spawning cave depending on the edge of the ground plane recognised
 ## Progress